-ArcGIS Notebook Server uses containers - virtualized operating systems - to provide each notebook author with their own isolated working environment and computing resources within the machine.
+ArcGIS Notebook Server uses containers—virtualized operating systems—to provide each notebook author with their own isolated working environment and computing resources within the machine.
 To allocate and maintain these containers, ArcGIS Notebook Server works with Docker container software.
-In order for ArcGIS Notebook Server to function, Docker Engine must be installed and configured on the same machine.
-The complete steps to set up Docker Engine are contained in the ArcGIS Notebook Server install guide.
+For ArcGIS Notebook Server to function, Docker Engine must be installed and configured on the same machine.
+The complete steps to set up Docker Engine are contained in the ArcGIS Notebook Server installation guide.

 To accommodate many notebook authors, or to provide each author with a larger containerized workspace, you can join multiple machines to an ArcGIS Notebook Server site.